jdiejim/pokedex-blog/README.md

 ```

-Notes on the style and elements:
+Here are some comments on the styles we added:

-* sprite-image will contain the selected pokemon sprite
+* Sprite-image will contain the selected Pokemon sprite
-* the data-char class refers to the characterstics of the pokemon (id, name, type)
+* The data-char class refers to the characteristics of the Pokemon (id, name, type)

-Next go back to App and import DetailView.
-Finally, render it by placing it inside the parent element.
+Go to App.js and import the DetailView component.
+Render it by placing the DetailView component as a self closing html tag inside the parent element on the render function.

 ```javascript